Home Wiki > openSUSE:Evergreen

 Communication

 Communication currently happens via the mailing list evergreen.
 This list is mainly meant for packagers and contributors but can be used by users as well.
-But you should be able to get help on the common openSUSE list as well.
+Users should also be able to get help on the common openSUSE list or the openSUSE forums as well.

 Lead developer of the project is Wolfgang Rosenauer.